THEOplayer/react-native-connectors/mux/README.md

 # THEOplayer React-Native Mux Connector

-A Mux analytics connector for `@theoplayer/react-native`.
+A Mux analytics connector for `@theoplayer/react-native`, supporting Web, iOS and Android.

+Try the accompanying [example](./example) app for a fully integrated demonstration of the connector.

 ## Installation